invidian/secure-and-reproducible-arch-linux/README.md

 You will be prompted for the existing PIN, which by default is `123456`.

+###### Setting Reset Code

+This guide do not make use of Reset Code.
+Reset Code in GPG applet is used only for resetting PIN capability.
+If you would like to generate and use Reset Code, generate it in similar way as Admin PIN was generated.

+See [this link](https://forum.yubico.com/viewtopicd01c.html?p=9055#p9055) for more details.

 ##### Configuring and securing other YubiKey applets

 YubiKey has also other applets available to use, like OATH-TOTP or FIDO which supports protecting with credentials.
 If you plan to use those applets and you prefer to have them secured, follow the steps similar to above to generate unique keys/passwords and store them on Offline Backup Volume.